 This is where credit recovery and consignment come in.
 They're two different ways at the same problem.

-Credit recovery gets you money back.
-Some of it is straightforward — credits for returned and damaged product.
+Credit recovery gets you money back on the product you bought outright.
+Some of it is straightforward — credits for returned, damaged, and destroyed product, every line backed by a Metrc record.
 But the bigger piece is working with your vendors, as partners, to split the cost of the deals and promotions all of us run constantly.
 You ran a vendor's BOGO last month and ate the discount yourself — that's a credit you're owed, and most operators never file it.
+Same with the stuff that's been sitting too long: mark it down to move it, and the vendor covers part of that hit through a price drop instead of you eating the whole thing or writing it off.
+It all comes out on one credit memo a month, per vendor.
 When you start collecting it, you can finally look at inventory velocity — the real driver of your cash flow — and see the true profitability of every SKU.
 You find out where you've been quietly losing money on margin, and you fix it.

 Consignment attacks the same problem from the other side.
-It frees up cash that's trapped sitting on your shelf as inventory.
-Picture $27,000 of one vendor's product on your shelves right now — convert that vendor to consignment and that cash is back in your account, while the product still sells exactly the same.
-You agree on the profit split with the vendor in advance, you sell the product, and you cut the vendor a check based on what actually sold — at a margin you locked in ahead of time.
+It frees up the cash that's trapped sitting on your shelf as inventory.
+Picture $27,000 of one vendor's product on your shelves right now — take that vendor's next drop on consignment instead and that money never leaves your account, while the product sells exactly the same.
+You set the split, you sell the product, and the vendor gets their share of what it actually rang up for.
+Discount it and the discount is already shared — there's no credit to chase, because you never bought the product in the first place.
 Major retailers like Home Depot run on consignment.
 There's a reason.
 It optimizes margin and kills waste at the SKU level.

 How it all works in harmony

 The reason this has to be a system and not a feature is that real dispensaries are not uniform.
-You'll have vendors who are happy to do consignment and vendors who won't.
+You'll have vendors who'll happily float you product on consignment and vendors who want to be paid on delivery — often the same vendor, depending on the SKU.
 Vendors who need advance notice on every promotion — which the system handles — and vendors who don't care.
 Vendors whose products consistently hit the margin you need, and vendors who consistently don't and need more attention.
 You'll have SKUs that fly off the shelf, and SKUs you need gone so you can put something better in that slot.

 That's ShelfSpace.
 A SKU-level profit optimization engine — so specific, so finely tuned to how cannabis dispensaries actually work, that it honestly wouldn't function in any other industry.
 It's a custom-fit platform for cannabis retail, built by someone who's been operating dispensaries for 10 years and built every piece of this out of personal pain, real mistakes, and opportunities I watched go to waste.
 It's integrated with Metrc and compatible with every major cannabis POS.